acdh-oeaw/drupal-rescat-graphql/README.md

 - Institution Relation  - not working
 - Dataset Relation - not working
 - DatasetInstance Relation - not working
-- Person Taxonomy - not working
-- Institution Taxonomy - not working
+- Taxonomy - not working

-## Permisions:
+## Permissions:

 You have to define the permission inside the rescat_graphql.permissions.yml file and then you can implement it in the requests file. f.e.: [https://github.com/acdh-oeaw/drupal-rescat-graphql/blob/master/src/Plugin/GraphQL/DataProducer/CreatePerson.php#L78]